Skip to Content

 • Such comfortable beds!

-It is located in the high-end El Retiro neighbourhood, near the gay scene in Chapinero and close to some of the best restaurants of the city.
+It is located in the high-end El Retiro neighborhood, near the gay scene in Chapinero, and close to some of the best restaurants in the city.

 Even though you're close to so many great restaurants in Bogota you'll also not want to miss out on the Sofitel's in-house restaurant Basilic.
 We are suckers for Mediterranean cuisine.
 It also serves delicious French cuisine, meaning Seb felt right at home (he's never admitted to eating snails though…) Oh, and the decor is incredible too, with a huge skylight in the restaurant's ceiling.

-Our favourite thing about the Sofitel is their beds!
+Our favorite thing about the Sofitel is its beds!
 They're so comfortable that you feel like you're in a cloud and never want to leave.
 It was the best night's sleep we've ever had in a hotel.
 Bedrooms with romantic balconies overlooking the city are just the icing on the cake.

 03